Julen Guerrero Calvo

-Julen Guerrero Calvo (born March 27, 1996, Castro Urdiales, Spain) is a Spanish film, theater and television actor and stage director.
+Julen Guerrero Calvo (born in Castro Urdiales on 27 March 1996) is a Spanish film, theatre and television actor and stage director.

 Life and career

 He was born in Castro Urdiales in 1996.
 From a young age he was attached to the theater, participating in different plays.

-He trained in performing arts and acting at the Ánima Eskola School of Drama, training as a method actress, under the Stanislavsky-M.Chekhov-Grotowski-Vakhtangov methodology (Russian method), following the methodologies of the Russian classical school.
-There he coincided with the also actresses Carmen Climent and Nerea Elizalde, together with whom he was trained.
-Later, he graduated in theater at the Higher School of Dramatic Art of Castilla y León (ESADCyL) of Castile and Leon (in Valladolid), specializing in stage direction and dramaturgy.
-Afterwards, he studied a master's degree in contemporary thought and scenic creation also at the Higher School of Dramatic Art of Castilla y León (ESADCyL).
+He studied and trained in theater and drama in Ánima Eskola School of Drama with David Valdelvira and Sandra Tejero, training as a method actor, under the Stanislavsky-Vakhtangov-M.Chekhov-Meyerhold methodology (Russian method), following the methodologies of the Russian classical school.
+There he coincided with the also actresses Carmen Climent, Nerea Elizalde, Lorea Lyons and Ane Inés Landeta, together with whom he was trained.

+He graduated in theatre and drama at the Higher School of Dramatic Art of Castilla y León of Castile and Leon (ESADCyL) (2015–2019), specializing in stage direction and dramaturgy.
+Afterwards, he studied a master's degree in contemporary thought and scenic creation also at the Higher School of Dramatic Art of Castilla y León (2019–2020).

+In 2013 he performed the play The Lower Depths by Maxim Gorky, a production at the Campos Elíseos Theatre, directed by Spanish Stage Director David Valdelvira, together with Ane Inés Landeta, among other cast members.

-In 2014 he performed the play A Midsummer Night's Dream by William Shakespeare, playing the role of Theseus, a theatrical production at the Campos Elíseos Theatre, directed by Spanish stage director David Valdelvira, together with Carmen Climent and Nerea Elizalde, among other cast members.
+In 2014 he performed the play A Midsummer Night's Dream by William Shakespeare, playing the role of Theseus, a theatrical production at the Campos Elíseos Theatre, directed by Spanish Stage Director David Valdelvira, and with Estela Celdrán as an assistant director, together with Carmen Climent, Nerea Elizalde, Lorea Lyons and Ane Inés Landeta, among other cast members.
+The theatrical production was very well received by the public, and was staged several times between 2014 and 2015.
 The stage production was awarded the Buero Vallejo Award (2015), in the XII edition of the awards.